bogadrian/gatsby-final/src/posts/react-native-app.md

 To be honest, I learned the basics.
 There is still a lot for me to learn.

 And I learned to build a mobile app with React Native over the Expo, without ejecting.

-Which would bring much more complexity to a React Native project.
+Which would bring much more complexity to a React Native project as I was told.

 #<center>Nevertheless, I did it.
 I built my first React Native app!</center>